aglab2/tutorials/ma2.md

  * Luna Mupen64PlusAE on Android

 Download APK from releases again (version 1.5, link below).
-It should automatically transfer the savefile but I am not 100% sure it will work.
-Sorry if it does not.
+It should automatically transfer the savefile.
+I am not 100% sure it will work, sorry if it fails.

 # Supported platforms